minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 This is the list of it.

-- We propose a universal trainer health check implementation for PyTorch.
+- [click] We want to propose to have a universal trainer health check implementation for PyTorch, as well as other frameowrks, trainers.
-- Together to build better analysis and root cause debugging on top of Kubernetes.
+- [click] Maybe, we could together to build better analysis and root cause debugging on top of Kubernetes.
-- Try to expose more observability metrics for tracing, logging, and monitoring.
+- [click] And even, ask for frameworks to try to expose more observability metrics for tracing, logging, and monitoring.
+Instead of just tensorboard.
+For example, with Prometheus metrics and OpenTelemetry.
-- How about implement a stateless negotiator layer on top of TensorFlow, PyTorch, and Jax?
+- [click] Finally, how about implementing a stateless negotiator layer on top of TensorFlow, PyTorch, and Jax?
+So we can extend it like Kubernetes scheduler plugin.
 -->

 ---